Old Persian cuneiform: Vindication

-Signs
+Script

 Most scholars consider the writing system to be an independent invention because it has no obvious connections with other writing systems at the time, such as Elamite, Akkadian, Hurrian, and Hittite cuneiforms.
 While Old Persian's basic strokes are similar to those found in cuneiform scripts, Old Persian texts were engraved on hard materials, so the engravers had to make cuts that imitated the forms easily made on clay tablets.
 The signs are composed of horizontal, vertical, and angled wedges.
 There are four basic components and new signs are created by adding wedges to these basic components.
 These four basic components are two parallel wedges without angle, three parallel wedges without angle, one wedge without angle and an angled wedge, and two angled wedges.
 The script is written from left to right.

 The script encodes three vowels, a, i, u, and twenty-two consonants, k, x, g, c, ç, j, t, θ, d, p, f, b, n, m, y, v, r, l, s, z, š, and h.
 Old Persian contains two sets of consonants: those whose shape depends on the following vowel and those whose shape is independent of the following vowel.
 The consonant symbols that depend on the following vowel act like the consonants in Devanagari.
 Vowel diacritics are added to these consonant symbols to change the inherent vowel or add length to the inherent vowel.
-However, the vowel symbols are usually still included so [di] would be written as [di] [i] even though [di] already implies the vowel.
+However, the vowel symbols are usually still included so [di] would be written as ⟨di⟩ ⟨i⟩ even though ⟨di⟩ already implies the vowel.
 For the consonants whose shape does not depend on the following vowels, the vowel signs must be used after the consonant symbol.

 Compared to the Avestan alphabet Old Persian notably lacks voiced fricatives, but includes the sign ç (of uncertain pronunciation) and a sign for the non-native l.
-Notably, in common with the Brahmic scripts, there appears to be no distinction between a consonant followed by an a and a consonant followed by nothing.
+Notably, there appears to be no distinction between a consonant followed by an a and a consonant followed by nothing.
+This is similar to the Brahmic scripts to the extent that they also represent consonants as containing an inherent a, though a consonant followed by nothing is typically marked.